BlankTuber/WorkingWithAPIs/README.md

 # Working with APIs

-1. Make a weather report page using weather API
-2. Make a camera app
-3. Make a page using whatever API i feel like
-### Finished!
+- Small HTML + JS page using APIs for:

+1. Weather
+2. Quiz
+3. Camera

+- Not very good styling, i know, but it works :P